Nagoya University

 • General Selection

 The School selects highly motivated individuals who have the essential academic ability and educational grounding needed to study engineering.
-Specifically, each department assesses and selects applicants based on their academic ability, as demonstrated by their scores in the standardized university entrance examinations, achievement tests administered by the university, and school reports.
+Specifically, each department assesses and selects applicants based on their academic ability, as demonstrated by their scores in the Common Test for University Admissions, achievement tests administered by the university, and school reports.

-• Selection Based on School Recommendation (with standardized university entrance examinations)
+• Selection Based on School Recommendation (with the Common Test for University Admissions)

 The School selects individuals who have a particularly strong interest in the natural sciences, as well as a wide range of social and human interests.
 Specifically, each department assesses applicants and makes a comprehensive selection on the basis of the motivation and attitude of applicants for studying in relevant fields, according to an oral examination and their personal statement, letter of recommendation, and school report.
-The essential academic ability of applicants is also assessed on the basis of their scores in the standardized university entrance examinations.
+The essential academic ability of applicants is also assessed on the basis of their scores in the Common Test for University Admissions.

 • Entrance Examinations for Privately Funded International Students